lsst/dp0-2_lsst_io/data-access-analysis-tools/rsp-warnings.rst

 You can reduce the risk of accidents by following the convention documented in `DMTN-167 <https://dmtn-167.lsst.io/>`__ and only write to your own ``u/<username>/*`` collections.

 You should only access our Butler repositories using standard Butler APIs provided in the Rubin Stack.
-This is both to prevent accidents but also to fulfill your role in helping us evaluate our software.
+This is both to prevent accidents and to fulfill your role in helping us evaluate our software.

 RSP/IDF missing features
 ------------------------

 Many more features are on our roadmap for the RSP and its related services (Qserv, Butler, etc.) and we have requirements to deliver them by the start of the survey.
-Some major ones to look forward in the future are:
+Some major ones to look forward to in the future are:

 * Notebooks: We are planning on providing a filespace that you can access from your personal device (e.g., laptop) so you can use your favorite editor/IDE to write code in your local environment and save it in a way that makes it visible in your RSP notebook environment